piotrmiskiewicz/kyma-environment-broker/testing/e2e/provisioning/README.md

 2. Removes the test's Secret and ConfigMap.

-3. Fetches the runtime kubeconfig from Runtime Provisioner and uses it to clean up resources that block the cluster from being deprovisioned.
+3. Fetches the runtime kubeconfig from KIM and uses it to clean up resources that block the cluster from being deprovisioned.

 4. Sends a request to deprovision the runtime to KEB.
-The request is passed to Runtime Provisioner, which deprovisions the runtime.
+The request is passed to KIM, which deprovisions the runtime.

 5. Waits until the deprovisioning is successful.
 It takes about 20 minutes to complete.
 You can configure the timeout using the environment variable.